-Connect the water lines to a new filter and remember to flush at least five gallons (unless otherwise specified) of water to get rid of loose charcoal or other residue from the filter.
-Other filters just require you to change the cartridge periodically until the entire system needs to be replaced.
+Connect the water lines to a new filter and remember to flush at least five gallons (unless otherwise specified) of water to eliminate loose charcoal or another residue from the filter.
+Other filters require you to change the cartridge periodically until the entire system needs to be replaced.

 Do I have to clean my inline water filter?

 It is recommended that you throw away your filters after their specified lifetime or after their capacity has been used up.
-Until then, following the date of installation, you can just let your filter run on its own.
+Until then, following the installation date, you can just let your filter run on its own.
 You can also clean the outside of your filter if you’d like.

-Now you know what goes into choosing the best inline water filters.
-We’ve chosen the products in our list based on the quality, efficiency, and price of each filter.
+Now you know what goes into choosing the best inline water filter.
+We’ve chosen the products in our list based on each filter’s quality, efficiency, and price.
 Each one is sure to provide you with cleaner and clearer water, with some completely changing the way you drink your water.

-If the one-time investment is too much for you, I’d take a look at the GE SmartWater Inline Filter System, which is comparable across many standards and more affordable.
+If the one-time investment is too much for you, I will take a look at the GE SmartWater Inline Filter System, which is comparable across many standards and more affordable.
 Either way, there’s definitely an inline filter out there for you!